 Start with a package of Oreo cookies and remove the creme filling from the cookies.
-Crush the Oreos in a plastic bag using a rolling pin, or by crushing them in a food processor.
+Crush the Oreos in a food processor or place in plastic bag and using a rolling pin grind them into a fine crumb.

 Make your favorite chocolate cake and chocolate frosting and frost your cake once it’s completely cooled.
 I put strawberry filling in the middle of my cake, but you can also use just frosting.
 To keep your cake plate clean, take waxed paper or parchment paper and slide it under the edges of the cake.
 These will be removed when you’re done decorating.

 Situate the excavator truck on top of the cake to make it look like it’s digging out the hole.
 I purchased my truck at Wal-Mart in their toy section.
-You can use orange fondant to shape into the size of cones or orange paper shaped into construction cones and place them around the cake.
+You can use orange orange construction paper shaped into cones and place them around the cake.

 Happy birthday Brother Chef!